JNU-Tangyin/RRO/README.md

 ## Files & Folders

 - **datasets** the datasets to train and test the model.
-The files under `datasets/excel` is for prediction stage, the files under `datasets/json` and `datasets/redis` is for optimization stage.
+The files under `datasets/excel` is for prediction stage, and the files under `datasets/json` are for optimization stage.

-- **figures**  all images drawn based on the training results under `results`.
+- **figures**  all images drawn based on the training results under `results/`.

 - **frontend** 3D storage yard front-end engine.
 It has been made standalone for future use.